Compare Gold Coast Car Hire

 Experience a magical setting when you stroll along the Tamborine Rainforest Skywalk, which is surrounded by lush trees, breathtaking fauna, tumbling creek, and impressive rockpools.
 The new eco-adventure attraction allows visitors to explore the Tamborine Mountain in a different way.
 The Skywalk is the longest canopy walk in South East Queensland with a measurement of 300 meters.
 Nature lovers will surely enjoy the 50-minute walk to paradise.

-Nature meets adventure at Thunderbird Park on Tamborine Mountain in the Gold Coast Hinterland.
+Nature meets adventure at Thunderbird Park on Tamborine Mountain.
 Come for the day or stay and play.
 Adventures include fossicking for treasure filled thundereggs, laser skirmish in a jungle village and the Tree Top Challenge high ropes course.
 Try the new SkyFall and drop 11 metres to the ground.
 Ride a FreeGo electric bike through the rainforest or take in the scenery on horseback.
 Activities are suitable for most age groups and fun for all the family.

 WHERE TO STAY